< Fashion and Apparel Market >

 < Cosmetics Market >

-The domestic cosmetics market is estimated to be worth approximately 2.2 trillion yen in FY2020.
-The market shrank to about 85% of the previous year's level due to the inbound demand that almost disappeared because of the spread of COVID-19, as well as a drop in domestic demand due to the expansion of remote work and voluntary restraint in going out (our estimate is based on a report by the Yano Research Institute).
+The domestic cosmetics market is estimated to be worth approximately 2.3 trillion yen in FY2021.
+Although the impact of COVID-19 continued, stores remained open even when a state of emergency was declared, and in addition, the number of outings increased compared to the previous year, resulting in a recovery trend of approximately 102.5% compared to the previous fiscal year. (our estimate is based on a report by the Yano Research Institute).
 As the impact of COVID-19 has gradually subsided, domestic demand for cosmetics has also begun to improve.
 Inbound demand is also expected to recover gradually, delayed by several years.

 We began handling cosmetics in March 2021.
 We are attracting a wide range of both domestic and international cosmetics brands.
 We will strive to grow this business by leveraging the compatibility with existing users who purchase fashion /apparel items.